IsaacG/exercism-solutions/mentoring/python.md

 Formatting:
 Functions should be separated from other statements by exactly two blank lines.
 Operators like `=` should be space padded.
+Please note, the mentoring sessions that people find the most valuable typically involve multiple rounds of comments and code improvements.
+This allows you to make improvements to your code, get additional feedback and adjust the code until it is really good.
+The initial round of comments is usually just the tip of the iceberg when it comes to what you can learn from a code review!
+(Plus, mentors can get burned out if they take the time to leave helpful comments and don't see any interaction with that feedback; it often makes them feel like the student isn't actually interested in improving the code or what they have to share.)
 ```

 ### Common links